MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/degradationjitteravg-element-sdn-interface-2-1-1.md

 - xml
 ---

-# DegradationJitterAvg element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# DegradationJitterAvg element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Average fraction of the degradation jitter average applies to inter-arrival packet jitter.
 This metric is reported for audio streams when available.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information